janehMETno/mk-website/_pages/about.md

 title: "About MK"
 ---

-Model and Climate Analyses group aims at enhancing the accuracy, performance and reliability of national climate by the use of prediction advanded methods applied on weather observations. more text here ...
+The Division of Model and Climate Analyses main goal aims at advancing climate science in the following key themes:

-## Main objectives

-The main objectives of the project are  the following:

-* Development and scientific validation of climate analyses
+* Development and scientific validation of climate prediction to support the national climate service center
-* Downscaling of global climate models tailored for accurate climate prediction.
+* Development of climate application over Norway and elsewhere
+* Collaboration with national and international climate research groups

-* Development and user evaluation of the downscaling protocol, a large database containing climate data.
+## Development and scientific validation of regional climate prediction

-## Acitivity 1
    Add text here ...

-## Activity 2
+### Downscaling of global climate models tailored for accurate climate prediction.
     Add text here ...

-The work programme is divided into five work packages (WPs), following the usual stages needed to reach the main research objective, namely to develop the WeaMyL software platform.
-These are:
+### Development and user evaluation of the downscaling protocol, a large database containing climate data.
+    Add text here ...

+### Regional climate modelling
+   Add text here ...

-### sub-activity
+### Empirical-Statistical Downscaling
+   Add text here ...